Key Takeaways

 Proteins

-When planning your meals, choose meats that are naturally tender, and be sure to cook them thoroughly.
+When planning your meals, choose lean meats that are naturally tender, and be sure to cook them thoroughly.

-Here are some delicious protein choices:
+Here are more delicious lean protein choices:

-- Cooked chicken or turkey.
+- Cooked chicken or turkey (skinless).

-- Cooked fish or canned tuna.
+- Cooked fish or canned tuna or salmon.

 - Eggs.